MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-resourceallocationsettingdata.md

 ---
-Description: 'Represents settings for an allocated resource that are outside the scope of the CIM class typically used to represent the resource itself.' ms.assetid: '6261bab9-aa51-479e-bd6a-43c4a9b294a6'
+Description: Represents settings for an allocated resource that are outside the scope of the CIM class typically used to represent the resource itself. ms.assetid: 6261bab9-aa51-479e-bd6a-43c4a9b294a6
-title: 'CIM\_ResourceAllocationSettingData class'
+title: CIM\_ResourceAllocationSettingData class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_ResourceAllocationSettingData class